-- All 3-4 year old nursery children are invited to stay an extra half an hour after their morning session for lunch with the rest of the school, or if they are staying all day, all children stay and have lunch. - The meals are provided fresh from Glendale Middle School kitchen.
-One day a week a frozen meal is provided to school and prepared in our school kitchen.
-Meals provided by Glendale Middle School are prepared in the school kitchen by the school cook, who is trained in food hygiene.

-- The meals provide a healthy, nutritious and balanced diet.
+- All 3-4 year old nursery children are invited to stay an extra half an hour after their morning session for lunch with the rest of the school, or if they are staying all day, all children typically stay and have a school lunch. - The meals are provided daily from our school kitchen by our catering assistant, Mrs Sandra Dodds. - The meals provide a healthy, nutritious and balanced diet.
 High quality produce is used to avoid large quantities of fat, salt, sugar and artificial colouring, additives or preservatives.
 Fruit and vegetables are provided daily.
 We provide a varied diet, in which we encourage the children to try familiar and unfamiliar food.
-Children with special requirements are catered for. - The Nursery and Reception sit with the KS1 and KS2 children and members of staff.
-Older children encourage and help the younger children during the meal. - All children are encouraged to use their cutlery properly and to sit nicely at the table.
+Children with special requirements are catered for.
+The menus for each season are available on our school website and posted on the parents notice board outside the school office.
+There is a three week rolling menu. - The Nursery and Reception sit in Owl Class and are supervised by an adult. - All children are encouraged to use their cutlery properly and to sit nicely at the table.
 Good manners are encouraged at all times. - As with snack time, children are encourage to eat all the food on their plate and to try everything.
 The quantity of food that is put on their plate is healthy and the amount they are able to eat is taken into consideration too. - If a child's food intake/diet is cause for concern or limited, we speak to the parents to cater for the child's need and gradually expose them to more foods. - Staff are available at the end of lunch or at the end of the school day if parents wish to talk about the menu or what their child has consumed.